stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-The temporary static rotation added previously is replaced a matrix constructed on every frame.
+The temporary static rotation added previously is replaced by a matrix constructed on every frame.
 First a horizontal rotation is animated by interpolating the period onto the unit-circle:

 ```java
 float angle = (time % period) * MathsUtil.TWO_PI / period;